Ask Your Doctor:

 Published Tue May 17, 2016 | Updated Thu Apr 18, 2019 | Posted in Health Cares | By Linda Jenkinson |

-Some days I think I am living in Spielberg's THX1138 .
+Some days I think I am living in George Lucas's THX1138 .
 Advertisements pelt us continually with news about one drug or another.
 Each new drug seems to be a miracle cure for whatever might ail us.
 Each ad suggests you "ask your doctor" about the drug.
 The inference is to ask your doctor to prescribe it.

 With the wealth of information at our fingertips today, it's easy to second-guess the professionals.
 Yet, before you ask your doctor to prescribe a drug, ask your doctor what he or she knows about it.

-At his last appointment, my husband asked our doctor if he could switch from one drug to another drug that he had recently seen advertised.
+At one appointment, my husband asked our doctor if he could switch from one drug to another drug that he had recently seen advertised.
 Our doctor said no. Not because the drug was wrong for his condition, but because the company had not done a conclusive study and the drug had not been on the market long enough to judge whether its benefits were worth the risks of possible side effects, some of which could be fatal.

 Soon after, we started seeing class action advertisements for this drug, which has now been pulled from the market.
 It is chilling that this drug was ever marketed at all.
 While the FDA website explains how the system is supposed to work, from the number of class-action lawsuits filed against big pharma, it is clear that the system does not work.

 This is the way the system is supposed to work:

 Before a drug can be marketed to the public, its parent company must provide proof to the FDA that it has been tested, first in animals and then in humans.
 If the FDA concludes that the drug's benefits outweigh its risks, the agency releases the drug to the public.